MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/wildcard-script-mapping-and-iis-integrated-pipeline.md

 Registering your managed modules this way does not have such dramatic performance impact as when using wildcard script mappings.
 Even though the module is invoked for all requests to web application, all the existing handler mappings are still in effect, which means that the static files are still served by the native IIS static file handler.
 Another benefit of registering your module this way is that now it can be applied to requests for PHP, ASP or any other dynamic pages.
 You would not be able to do that if you used wildcard script mappings.

-One last thing to mention here is that you can also use the attribute on the &lt;modules&gt; section called **runAllManagedModulesForAllRequests**.
+One last thing to mention here is that you can also use the attribute on the `<modules>` section called **runAllManagedModulesForAllRequests**.

 [!code-xml[Main](wildcard-script-mapping-and-iis-integrated-pipeline/samples/sample5.xml)]